Shinu87/Empathy-AI-Chat/README.md

-# 🤖 Emotionally Intelligent Chatbot
+# 🤖 Empathy AI Chat

 An advanced AI chatbot that understands user emotions and provides empathetic, context-aware responses.
 This project enhances chatbot interaction by tracking emotional trends, offering actionable advice, and maintaining short-term memory for meaningful conversations.